 The sample was selected through probability sampling.
 According to the South African Medical Journal, over a seven month period patients in need of substance abuse treatment were referred to the substance abuse services center; which was put into effect through this study, within the G F Joosie Hospital (p.634).
 Once referred, the patients were tested using “a modified version of the alcohol, smoking and substance involvement screening test (ASSIST)” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012) in order to evaluate their level of substance abuse and establish their place in the intervention.
 The sampling frame was the population referred to the center by the hospital.
-The advantages of this strategy is that through evaluation the sample is more likely to be a valid sample in that through the evaluation the researchers were able to establish who required intervention therefore making this sample highly representative of the issue.
-The disadvantage to this strategy is that through this sampling frame there is probability that there is still a large percentage of the population going untreated simply because they did not enter the hospital within those seven months in order to ultimately be referred.
-If the sample frame were broadened, encompassing not only hospital referrals but self admits and referrals from other human service agencies the outcome would have had the probability of being more diverse and would have reached a larger percentage of the target population.
-The sample ended up consisting of “127 substance-use patients, 88% were male, 78% were single, and average age was 30 years, black African and colored participants comprised 47% each” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
+The advantage of this strategy is that the sample was more likely to be a valid, highly representative sample because the researchers were able to establish who required intervention.
+The disadvantage to this strategy is that t with this sampling frame those asome that did not enter the hospital will not be represented in the sample. .
+If the sample frame were broadened, encompassing not only hospital referrals but self admits and referrals from other human service agencies the sample would have had the probability of being more diverse and would have reached a larger percentage of the target population.
+The sample of “127 substance-use patients, 88% were male, 78% were single, with an average age of 30 years, Black African and colored participants comprised 47% each” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).

 In order to find the key variables of the research study there first must be clarification of what is considered to be a “substance”.
 In this study substance abuse involves, alcohol, methamphetamine, cannabis, mandrax, and opioids (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
 The key variables in this study are the prevalence of substance abuse among the population of the Western Cape and the availability of treatment services to this population.
 The independent variable is the availability of treatment and the dependent variable is the prevalence of substance abuse.
 In this study the mediating variable would be the level of availability of treatment to the population in need.
 Through this study the researchers were hoping to show that with increased availability to substance abuse intervention there will be a decrease in the overall prevalence of substance abuse among the population.
 According to the South African Medical Journal participants in this intervention were categorized after initial evaluation as “low, moderate, or high risk depending on the severity of substance abuse” (p.
 634).
 “Low”, “moderate”, and “high” would be the moderating variable, in that the level of intervention would vary dependent upon how the participant was categorized.
 The independent and dependent variable were measured through what is described in the South African Medical Journal as an “uncontrolled pre-test and post-test” in which participants explained their prevalence of substance use and the availability and utilization of treatment.
 The final outcome could have been different if the independent variable was defined as utilization of treatment rather than availability of treatment.
 The availability of services does not necessarily mean that the participants will continue to utilize these services so the outcome may have been different if they were measuring the utilization of services and not just the availability of services.